-7.1 ICS Risks and Calculation Methods
+7.1 ICS risks and calculation methods

-- 235. The categories of risk included in the standard method are: Insurance risk, Market risk, Credit risk and Operational risk.
-Table 5 lists the risk categories, along with the individual risks in each risk category. - 236.
-The ICS capital requirement is based on the potential adverse changes in qualifying capital resources resulting from unexpected changes, events or other manifestations of the specified risks. - 237.
-Risks are measured using two approaches: a stress approach and a factor-based approach.
-There is one exception, which is natural catastrophe risk, where a vendor model may be used. - 238.
-The stress approach follows a dynamic approach looking at the balance sheet at two points in time: the IAIG's current balance sheet pre-stress and the IAIG's balance sheet post-stress.
-The risk charge for each individual risk is determined as the decrease between the amount of capital resources on the pre-stress balance sheet (CR0) and the amount of capital resources on the post-stress balance sheet (CR1).
-Stresses can be applied individually with individual stressed balance sheets being calculated (CR0 CR1) to determine the risk charge with respect to each individual stress.
-As a simplification, the change in net asset value is used as a proxy for the changes in qualifying capital resources. - 239.
-The factor-based approach is determined by applying factors to specific exposure measures. - 240.
-The scope of the risks covered by the ICS capital requirement, as well as the applicable measurement method, are outlined in Table 5.
+- 248. The categories of risk included in the standard method are: Insurance risk, Market risk, Credit risk and Operational risk.
+Table 6 lists the risk categories, along with the individual risks in each risk category. - 249.
+The ICS capital requirement is based on the potential adverse changes in qualifying capital resources resulting from unexpected changes, events or other manifestations of the specified risks. - 250.
+Risks are measured using either a stress approach or a factor-based approach.
+For natural catastrophe risk, a vendor or proprietary model may be used. - 251.
+The stress approach uses the IAIG's current balance sheet pre-stress and the IAIG's balance sheet post-stress, assuming the stress happens instantaneously.
+The risk charge for each individual risk is determined as the decrease between the amount of capital resources on the pre-stress balance sheet and the amount of capital resources on the post-stress balance sheet.
+Stresses are applied individually with individual stressed balance sheets being calculated to determine the risk charge with respect to each individual stress.
+As a simplification, the change in net asset value is used as a proxy for the changes in qualifying capital resources. - 252.
+The factor-based approach is determined by applying factors to specific exposure measures. - 253.
+The scope of the risks covered by the ICS capital requirement, as well as the applicable measurement method, are outlined in Table 6.

-Table 5: Risks, definitions and measurement method
+Table 6: Risks, definitions and measurement method

-Categories of risk Risk Scope/definition: Risk of adverse change in the value of capital resources due to Measurement Method Insurance risk Mortality risk (life) Unexpected changes in the level, trend or volatility of mortality rates.
-Stress Longevity risk (life) Unexpected changes in the level, trend or volatility of mortality rates.
-Stress Morbidity/Disa bility risk (life) Unexpected changes in the level, trend or volatility of disability, sickness and morbidity rates.
-Stress Lapse risk (life) Unexpected changes in the level or volatility of rates of policy lapses, terminations, renewals and surrenders.
-Stress Expense risk (life) Unexpected changes in liability cash flows due to the incidence of expenses incurred.
+Categories of risk Risk Scope/definition: Risk of adverse change in the value of capital resources due to Measurement Method Insurance risk Mortality risk (life) Unexpected changes 27 in the level, trend or volatility of mortality rates.
+Stress Longevity risk (life) Unexpected changes 27 in the level, trend or volatility of mortality rates.
+Stress Morbidity/Disa bility risk (life) Unexpected changes 27 in the level, trend or volatility of disability, sickness and morbidity rates.
+Stress Lapse risk (life) Unexpected changes 27 in the level or volatility of rates of policy lapses, terminations, renewals and surrenders.
+Stress Expense risk (life) Unexpected changes 27 in liability cash flows due to the incidence of expenses incurred.
 Stress

-&lt;sup>19 Expected impacts are assumed to be incorporated in valuation methodologies.
+27 Expected impacts are assumed to be incorporated in valuation methodologies.